Laser lithotripsy: History

-Laser lithotripsy was invented at the Wellman Center for Photo medicine at Massachusetts General Hospital in the 1980s to remove impacted urinary stones.
+Laser lithotripsy was invented at the Wellman Center for Photo Medicine at Massachusetts General Hospital in the 1980s to remove impacted urinary stones.
 Optical fibers carry light pulses that pulverize the stone.
 Candela licensed the technology and released the first commercial laser lithotripsy system.
-Initially 504 nm dye lasers were used, then holmium lasers were studied in the 1990s.

 Procedure

 A urologist inserts a scope into the urinary tract to locate the stone.
 The scope may be a cystoscope, ureteroscope, renoscope or nephroscope.
 An optical fiber is inserted through the working channel of the scope, and laser light is directly emitted to the stone.
-The stone is fragmented and the remaining pieces are collected in a "basket" and/or washed out of the urinary tract, along with the finer particulate "dust."
+The stone is fragmented and the remaining pieces are collected in a "basket" or washed out of the urinary tract, along with the finer particulate "dust".

 The procedure is done under either local or general anesthesia and is considered a minimally-invasive procedure.
 It is widely available in most hospitals in the world.

-Comparison
+Comparison with extracorporeal shockwave therapy

-Laser lithotripsy (LL) has been evaluated against Extracorporeal Shock Wave lithotripsy (ESWL), finding both to be safe and effective.
-ESWL may be safer for small stones (<10 mm), but less effective for 10–20 mm stones.
+Laser lithotripsy has been evaluated against extracorporeal shockwave therapy (ESWT), finding both to be safe and effective.
+ESWT may be safer for small stones (<10 mm), but less effective for 10–20 mm stones.
 A 2013 meta-analysis found LL can treat larger stones (> 2 cm) with good stone-free and complication rates.

-Holmium laser lithotripsy had superior initial success and re-treatment rate compared to extracorporeal shock wave lithotripsy (ESWL) in a 2013 trial.
+Holmium laser lithotripsy had superior initial success and re-treatment rate compared to ESWT in a 2013 trial.

-The experimental thulium fiber laser (TFL) is being studied as a potential alternative to the holmium:YAG (Ho:YAG) laser for the treatment of kidney stones.
-The TFL has several potential advantages compared to Ho:YAG laser for lithotripsy, including a four times lower ablation threshold, a near single-mode beam profile, and higher pulse rates, resulting in up to four times as fast ablation rates and faster procedural times.

 Lasers

 Pulsed dye lasers have been used with fiber diameters of 200–550 microns for lithotripsy of biliary and urinary stones.

+Initially 504 nm dye lasers were used, then holmium lasers were studied in the 1990s.

+Holmium:YAG (Ho:YAG) lasers are a type of solid-state laser; they have a wavelength of 2,100 nm (infrared) and are used for medical procedures in urology and other areas.
+Ho:YAG lasers have been considered the "gold-standard laser for lithotripsy" since the mid-1990s.
+Ho:YAG laser machines are loud, contain fragile components including lenses and mirrors, consume a large amount of electricity, and usually require a dedicated power source.

-Ho:YAG lasers have wavelength of 2100 nm (infrared) and are used for medical procedures in urology and other areas.
-They have qualities of CO2 and Nd:Yag lasers, with ablative and coagulation effects.
-Holmium laser use results in smaller fragments than 320 or 365 micron pulsed dye lasers or electrohydraulic and mechanical methods.
+They have qualities of CO2 and Nd:YAG lasers, with ablative and coagulation effects.
+Holmium laser use results in smaller fragments than those produced by 320- or 365-micron pulsed-dye lasers, as well as electrohydraulic and mechanical methods.

-Thulium fiber lasers are being investigated.
+Still-experimental thulium fiber lasers (TFLs) are also being studied as a potential alternative to Ho:YAG lasers for the treatment of kidney stones.
+TFLs have several potential advantages compared to Ho:YAG lasers, including a four times lower ablation threshold, a near single-mode beam profile, less dust production, and higher pulse rates, resulting in faster overall procedure times.
+The frequency of TFLs increased during the start of the 21st century.
+TFL devices are also smaller and lighter than comparable Ho:YAG devices, and use just 10% of the electricity that a Ho:YAG laser would, potentially allowing for the use of multiple laser devices on a single circuit.